ifrguy/NHWG-MIMS/README.md

 ## Installation
 Each component comes with either a companion configuration file, or the script header contains variables that must be set prior to running MIMS.
 At minimum before you can run MIMS you must install and configure GAMADV-X, Python3 and MongoDB.
-If you want to automate download the tables you must install Selenium and Chrome webdriver.
+If you want to automate downloading of the tables you must install Selenium and Chrome webdriver.
 There is no installer for MIMS.
 Copy all of the MIMS components into a directory under your workspace, MIMS is a good name for it.